pyrocko/pyrocko/doc/apps_fomosto_backends.rst

 ..
 [Wang1999] Wang, R., (1999), A simple orthonormalization method for stable
     and efficient computation of Green's functions, Bulletin of the Seismological Society of America, 89(3), 733-741.0

 ..
+[Wang2003] Wang, R., F. Lorenzo-Martín and F. Roth (2003), Computation of
+    deformation induced by earthquakes in a multi-layered elastic crust - FORTRAN programs EDGRN/EDCMP, Computer and Geosciences, 29(2), 195-207.

+..
 [Wang2005] Wang, R. (2005), The dislocation theory: a consistent way for
     including the gravity effect in (visco)elastic plane-earth models,